 In this section...

-In March 2011, the MHRA published the outcome of a public consultation on whether to bring nicotine-containing products (NCPs) within the medicines licensing regime.
+The MHRA published the outcome of a public consultation on whether to bring nicotine-containing products (NCPs) within the medicines licensing regime.
 The response to public consultation showed strong support from the medical and public health communities for the application of the medicines regulatory framework.
 It was also clear that there was a need for further work to inform a final decision.
 Since that time, the MHRA has coordinated a programme of research on the use, quality and safety of NCPs, their potential impact on public health and how regulation might best be applied.

 Scientific and market assessment